alexbevi/alexbevi.github.com/_posts/2026-07-15-reconstructing-rippers-iavf-media-pipeline.markdown

 This became especially important once dialogue response videos and other scripted presentations began returning directly to interactive scenes.
 The transition had to restore the scene the player left, not retain the last frame or palette from the movie.

+That restoration is a property of the presentation route, not a universal IAVF rule.
+An uncontrolled presentation intentionally leaves its final page visible.
+The Virtual Herald path depends on this behavior: after `VH_1.AVI` completes, the game enters its interface frame using the movie's retained display rather than restoring the black pre-roll page.

+## Controls and explicit extensions

+The original controlled-presentation callback recognizes Escape and Space.
+Escape stops the whole presentation, Space pauses or resumes both video and managed audio, and mouse buttons do not skip the packetized path.

+To make initial debugging and play-testing easier, I added Right Arrow handling as an explicit convenience for segmented IAVF files.
+It leaves the current Smacker branch, seeks the shared PCM stream to the next branch's first absolute audio offset, and rebases that branch's frame gates to the restarted mixer clock.
+Right Arrow on the final or only branch reports successful completion so the surrounding script still performs its normal played-state update.

+Escape also needs a deliberate translation at the engine boundary.
+ScummVM rebuilds and presents the terminal Smacker frame before returning through the normal completion path, ensuring later script commands still run and delta-coded surface or palette state is complete.
+Retail stops the presentation instead of visibly decoding forward, so this is completion behavior rather than a claim of literal input fidelity.

 ## Keeping the implementation narrow

 There were several opportunities to solve a local problem in the wrong layer: